Optimise IT System Performance

 Topic Overview

-The IAO Level 1 Certificate in IT User Skills (ITQ) (QCF) is a foundational qualification designed to equip learners with essential digital skills for the modern workplace.
-This certificate covers a broad range of IT competencies, including word processing, spreadsheets, databases, presentation software, and safe internet use.
-It is ideal for students who are new to IT or wish to formalise their existing skills, providing a solid base for further study or entry-level employment.
+The IAO Level 2 Certificate in IT User Skills (ITQ) is a nationally recognised qualification designed to equip learners with essential digital skills for the modern workplace.
+It covers a broad range of IT applications, including word processing, spreadsheets, databases, presentation software, and using the internet safely and effectively.
+This qualification is ideal for students who want to demonstrate their competence in using common office software and digital tools, whether for academic study, employment, or personal development.

 Key Concepts